Oldbury, Shropshire

 Oldbury is a small village and former civil parish, now in the parish of Bridgnorth, in the Shropshire district, in the ceremonial county of Shropshire, England.

+Geography

 It is situated approximately 1/2 mi south of the market town of Bridgnorth.
 In 1951 the parish had a population of 283.
 On 1 April 1967 the civil parish of Oldbury (covering 817 acres) was abolished and merged with Bridgnorth.
 The village remains separated from the town however and has a distinct character.

 The village is linked to the town by the modern B4363 road, though the original route linking the two settlements is now cut in half by the Bridgnorth by-pass (the A458 road).
 However, as there is a footbridge crossing the A458 it is still possible for pedestrians and cyclists to follow the old route, which goes up Manor Farm Lane, splits to the right down the hill towards the by-pass, and continues on the Bridgnorth side down Oldbury Wells towards Hollybush Road.

 The Mercian Way (National Cycle Route 45) follows part of this route, from Manor Farm Lane, over the bypass and then through Oldbury Wells.